 Waterbirds ‐ general - I have seen a young waterbird swimming alone

 Sometimes one or two young birds get separated from the flock but will be accepted back if the main group can be found.
 Watch for a while to see if the rest of the family group returns.
 If the family don’t return and you are able to catch the bird it is best to place it in a box with a small bowl of river or pond water until the rest of the family reappears or is found.
-If the bird is an orphan, or the family cannot be located, please bring it to The Wildlife Aid Foundation so we can take care of it.
+If the bird is an orphan, or the family cannot be located, please bring it to your local wildlife rescue.

 There is an injured swan / waterbird on local pond / river etc

 If you are able, please try and catch the bird.
 The best way to do this is to get an old towel or jacket over the bird and bundle it up to prevent escape.
-Please then bring it to The Wildlife Aid Foundation or contact us so we can arrange for someone to collect it.
-If the bird is on land, and completely collapsed, then please bring it to The Wildlife Aid Foundation.
-If it is a collapsed swan, then please call a local swan rescue centre (numbers below).
+Please then bring it to your local wildlife rescue or contact them so they can arrange for someone to collect it.
+If the bird is on land, and completely collapsed, then please bring it to your local wildlife rescue.

 I have seen a swan / waterbird with fishing line in its beak / tangled in fishing line / plastic

 These birds tend to be very wary and difficult to catch, unless the line catches in branches or weeds.
 Often, unless someone is watching the bird, it has disappeared by the time help arrives.
 If there is nothing wrong with the wings, they will often fly away rather than be rescued.
-If this is not the case and the bird remains trapped please call The Wildlife Aid Foundation for assistance.
+If this is not the case and the bird remains trapped please call your local wildlife rescue for assistance.

 I have seen a waterbird that looks unwell

-If you think a bird is unwell, please write down all the symptoms you have been able to observe and call The Wildlife Aid Foundation for advice.
-If the bird is refusing food and there are lots of people about with bags of bread, it may simply be full up!
+If you think a bird is unwell, please write down all the symptoms you have been able to observe and call your local wildlife rescue for advice.
+If the bird is refusing food and there are lots of people about with bags of bread, it may simply be full up.

 I have found a dead swan